CharliePoole/statiq-site/input/drafts/thomas-john-poole.md

 telephone exchange appears to be in the Shore Road area of Brooklyn, in case that may serve as an additional hint.

-Sadly, I have almost no information about the remainder of Tom's life.
-His brother William, the eldest son of the family, died in 1950 and Jack died in 1952.
-Tom himself passed away in 1964.
+I have almost no information about the remainder of Tom's life up to his death in November 1964.
+Yet that period, starting around 1950, is where my own memories of Tom and his family live.

+My sister and I are probably the only remaining family members who remember Tom and his family.
+His daughter Eileen was one of the few cousins we actually knew and spent time with.
+In the 1950s, Uncle Tom, aunt Eileen and cousin Eileen would come to see us.
+Tom owned a car and we would occasionally take trips "out to Long Island."
+Two places I remember visiting with them were Valley Stream State Park and a sort of roadhouse in Oyster Bay.
+The latter had nice grounds and play equipment and we were all able to play under our mothers' eyes while the two brothers drank beer inside.

+But those occasions were completely separate from the rest of the family.
+Holiday celebrations at the family home didn't generally include Tom and his family.
+As children, we didn't really understand this but today I think it was due to a degree of antipathy between Tom's wife Eileen and "the girls" - the three sisters who still lived in the family home.

+Doing this research and learning of his steady involvement with the church and his participation in groups like the Debating League has been a bit of a revelation for me.
+Clearly there was more to him than just a fun guy and drinking buddy to my father.
+The mystery is around whether and how he changed over time.

 At the time of Uncle Tom's passing I was 22.
-I spoke briefly with Eileen at the funeral and didn't see her again for over 40 years.
-But that's for another post.
+I hadn't seen my young cousin Eileen for a number of years.
+We spoke at the funeral and I was struck with her loss, wondering how she would cope, what would become of her and whether the family would help.
+I didn't see her again for over 40 years.
+But that's a story for another post.